 - Smoked wood

-Series of photographs by Yves Lobet, winner of the 2013 When Pure Chablis Meets Art contest.
+Series of photos by Yves Lobet, winner of the When Pure Chablis Meets Art Competition 2013.

 THE WINEGROWERS’ EXPERIENCE